Brothers (2024 film): Plot

 The mom and sons get an excavator and go to the plot to dig up the body of her crime partner Glen who died with emeralds in his stomach.
 They get the emeralds but are spotted by golf players, but manage to get away.
 They bury the body again in a different location, and Moke discovers that JD impersonated the "Labor and Employment Bureau" to get him fired from his job.
 The brothers fight, but Farful arrives with a gun and asks for the emeralds.
 The mom runs away with the emeralds and they all chase her, but she gets into a car and drives away.
 Farful drives a car with the brothers in the back seat, but the brothers get into another fight and a random kick knocks Farful unconscious.

 The mom sells the emeralds for cash, but the brothers are able to locate her and demand their share of the loot.
 She runs to an abandoned mall with her sons in pursuit.
 Farful appears there with a gun and is able to secure the bag of cash, but when he opens the bag, a container of pepper spray planted by JD shoots him in his eyes.
 As he fires more shots in agony, a Christmas tree falls on him and he dies.
 Hearing the gunshots, the mall is surrounded with cops.
 The mom takes the gun and asks her sons to flee, and confesses that she's not actually dying.

 At Judge Farful's house, Moke gives the judge his share of cash in return for his brother's gun with incriminating fingerprints.

 Moke has Thanksgiving dinner with his family, and is joined by JD, who says he has seen a lawyer and created a trust under Moke's daughter's name for $2 million.

 A year later, the brothers go to see their mother in jail, where she gets to see her new granddaughter Blueberry.
 The brothers go outside, and JD opens his hand to reveal two emeralds, as it shows mom had secretly swallowed them just before being arrested.

-In the final narration, JD reveals there was actually 3 emeralds, and he kept one extra.
+In the final narration, JD reveals there were actually 3 emeralds, and he kept one extra.